Skip to content

 30. Maps of manufacturing facilities?

-The company has published the names and addresses of its business activities around the globe.
-However, clear information on the names and addresses/maps of its production bases for the tire business could not be found.
+The company has published the names and addresses of its global business activities.
+However, specific information on the names, addresses, or maps of its tire production bases is not provided.

 • N